willymcallister/willymcallister.github.io/_articles/logic-symbols.md

 ---
 layout: article
-title:  "Logic symbols"
+title:  "Digital logic symbols"
 author: Willy McAllister
 comments: true
 ---

-There are two common sets of logic symbols.
-The distinctive shapes of MIL-STD-806B and the more uniform boxy shapes of IEC 60617.
+There are two common sets of digital logic symbols.
+The *distinctive shapes* of MIL-STD-806B and the more uniform boxy shapes of IEC 60617.

 Written by Willy McAllister.